-Swiss Life systematically transfers its exposure to certain risks in its life, health and property and casualty insurance business to third parties through reinsurance arrangements.
+Swiss Life systematically transfers its exposure to certain risks in its life, health and P&C insurance business to third parties through reinsurance arrangements.
 Under these arrangements, reinsurers assume a portion of Swiss Life's losses and expenses associated with reported and unreported losses in exchange for a portion of policy premiums.